MovalAgroingenieria/general_clean/partner_address_street_type/README.rst

 ===========

 This module add street type field to the partner address fields.
 The street type is shown before the street field in views and printable documents.
-After install, how the street type field is shown (full street type name, abbreviation or not shown) has to be set in "/Settings/Street Type Management/Settings".
+How the street type field is shown (full street type name [default], abbreviation or not shown) is set in "/Settings/Street Type Management/Settings".

-To display the street type in the direction of the printable documents, the variable address_format will modified by adding the field before the street field and will be apply to all countries.
-This order can changed in street type settings (affecting all countries) or for each country in "Sales/Configuration/Contacts/Localization/Countries".
+To display the street type in the direction of the printable documents, the variable address_format will be modified by adding the field before the street field and will be apply to all countries.
+This order can be changed in street type settings (affecting all countries) or for each country in "Sales/Configuration/Contacts/Localization/Countries".
 If you want to avoid this address reformatting delete the hook 'post_init_hook' in the manifest.